bharding216/star/README.md

   <li>Email notifications to bidders based on certain events</li>
 </ul>

-See the live version at https://www.stxresources.org
+See the live version at https://www.stxresources.org and https://www.selegacyconnect.org